GUIDELINE for Feline bartonellosis

 • Bartonella infect humans and domestic animals and some species and subspecies are confirmed or suspected pathogens.

-• Bartonella have a worldwide distribution with higher prevalences in areas where most favorable conditions for arthropod vectors (particularly fleas) exist.
+• Bartonella have a worldwide distribution with higher prevalences in areas where most favourable conditions for arthropod vectors (particularly fleas) exist.

 • Bartonella (B.) henselae is the causative agent of cat scratch disease (CSD) in humans, a self-limiting regional lymphadenopathy.